 Students will develop skill in manipulating with matrices and understand their relationship to linear systems.
 They will understand the concept of bases and vector spaces, as well as, eigenvectors and eigenspaces.
-In particular, students
+In particular, students will

-- perform basic vector algebra, and compute their bases, - express a linear transformation as a matrix, - perform basic matrix manipulations, and compute the determinant of a matrix, - compute eigenvalues and eigenvectors, - use the Gram-Schmidt process.
+- perform basic vector algebra, and compute their bases, - express a linear transformation as a matrix, - perform basic matrix manipulations, and compute the determinant of a matrix, - compute eigenvalues and eigenvectors, - $\bullet\,$ use the Gram-Schmidt process.

 Assessment of learning outcomes The expected learning outcomes for the course will be assessed through scheduled exams and homework assignments.
-Homework will be assigned regularly (nearly every class meeting), but weighted very lightly in your final grade - the primary purpose of the homework is as a learning aid.
+Homework will be assigned regularly (nearly every class meeting), but weighted relatively lightly in your final grade - the primary purpose of the homework is as a learning aid.
+Most homework will be assigned through the WeBWorK system, but I may occasionally give written assignments as well.
 There will be no extra credit available - your grade is determined solely by the homework and exams.
 Written homework assignments are due at the end of class on the specified dates and late homework (written and online) will not be accepted.